 Broadband Extension Program

-MBI is partnering with eligible municipalities and interested providers on strategies to extend high-speed Internet access for residents and businesses in communities with existing cable infrastructure.
+MBI partnered with eligible municipalities and interested providers on strategies to extend high-speed Internet access for residents and businesses in communities with existing cable infrastructure.

 After a period of verifying data, convening a workshop with providers, and meeting with eligible towns, the MBI released a Request for Qualifications for Cable System Extensions (RFQ No. 2015-MBI-03) in June 2015.
 The purpose of the RFQ was to qualify interested and eligible broadband providers who could be potential industry partners for extensions.
 This RFQ asked for provider qualifications and an expression of interest in expanding broadband in eligible towns.